shellhub-io/shellhub-io.github.io/docs/admin-manual/production-deployment.md

        - "127.0.0.1:${SHELLHUB_HTTP_PORT}:80"
 ```

-## NGINX websocket configuration
+#### Configure NGINX to proxy Websocket connections

 When using NGINX do not forget to allow websocket traffic to be handled properly.
-This can be done by adding the following blocks to your nginx configuration
+This can be done by adding the following blocks to your nginx configuration.

 ```
 location /ws/ {